FAST interacts with one of the available Wallarm clouds.

 In the case of using HTTPS to interact with the target application, the request source might not trust the self-signed SSL certificate obtained from the FAST node installation.
 For example, if you use the Mozilla Firefox browser as the requests source, you may encounter a similar message (it may differ for other browsers or request sources):

 To resolve the certificate issue, you have two options:

-- To install the self-signed SSL certificate from FAST node as a trusted certificate to the request source
+- Install the self-signed SSL certificate from FAST node as a trusted certificate to the request source.

-- To install the existing trusted SSL certificate to your FAST node
+- Install the existing trusted SSL certificate to your FAST node.

 This guide aims to demonstrate the FAST operation by exploiting the deployment option where the node is installed locally with the request source.

 The installation that is used in this guide has the following specifics: